Vik, Vestnes

 Vik is a village in Vestnes Municipality in Møre og Romsdal county, Norway.
-It is located along the Tomrefjorden, just north of the village of Tomra and about 8 km west-southwest of the village of Vestnes.
-It is connected with the Tomra area in the inner Tomrefjord.
+It is located along the Tomrefjorden, just north of the village of Tomrefjord and about 8 km west-southwest of the village of Vestnes.
+Vik and Tomrefjord villages have grown together over the years due to conurbation.

-Vik has an MC club and the society house Idahall–where there is located a football field as well.
+Vik has a marching band club and the community center Idahall which is also the site of the local football field.
 Down by the shore there is a beach known as "Vikstranda" (literally meaning Vik beach), and a small-boat marina.
 During the late 1990s to early 2010s there also used to be a fast-food restaurant in the village.
 North of the Vik village there is a light industrial area known as Trohaugen which is the location of many local businesses and companies.